Para triathlon classification: Vision impairment (PTVI)

 The three classes are PTVI1 (totally blind or little or no light perception in either eye), PTVI2 (more severe partial blindness), and PTV3 (less severe partial blindness).
 Competitors must use a guide of the same gender and nationality throughout the race, and must use a tandem bike, with the guide leading, in the cycling segment.
 All three classes compete in the same event, with PTVI1 athletes receiving a headstart (3:21 for men, 3:48 for women).

 Classification system from 2014

-The World Triathlon revised the Paratriathlon classification system in preparation for the sport's debut at the 2016 Summer Paralympics.
+The World Triathlon revised the Para triathlon classification system in preparation for the sport's debut at the 2016 Summer Paralympics.
 The World Triathlon formed a Paratriathlon Classification Research Group to develop an evidence-based and sports specific classification system, drawing on work in swimming, cycling and athletics.

 The result of the research was a classification system which was implemented during the 2014 season.
 There were five classes, PT1 to PT4 was for athletes with various mobility impairments with PT1 for the most impaired and PT4 for the least impaired.
 PT5 was for visually impaired athletes.